tw-wuqian/infra-as-code-lab-exercise/Session_2_Terraform_Basics/README.md

 ## Session 2 - Terraform Basics

 These lab exercises are to be completed in order, you will need to have completed the lab exercise for session 1 before proceeding.
-This lab assumes you understand [subbet types and routing](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html).
+This lab assumes you understand [subnet types and routing](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html).

 ### Overview